 The phrase, "a multitude attending," suggests that Parkman's visit was, at least in part, quite public.
-And while we may think of the events leading up to and including the execution as a spectacle, Parkman's diary suggests another dimension.
+While we may think of the events leading up to and including the execution as a spectacle, Parkman's diary suggests another dimension.
 On October 17, he was visited by Joseph Wheeler, who was "distressed in Conscience for H. Henderson."

 Parkman visited Henderson on October 21, stopping "at the Goal at the Grates to speak with the Prisoner and to put him in mind of the preparations needful for him to make in order to his keeping his Last Sabbath."
-Early the next morning Parkman "began to write my address to the Prisoner."
+On Sunday, October 23, Parkman "began to write my address to the Prisoner."
 He preached "A.M. on Eccl.
 11.9, a crowded assembly, poor Hugh Henderson present.
 P.M. on Job 3.36.
 A very great congregation, it being in their apprehension the last Sabbath Sermon the poor Criminal is to hear."
-The fragment that appears below is all that survives from his sermons to Henderson.
+The fragment that appears below is all that survives from his address to Henderson.

-Parkman returned that same evening to the jail: "I interrogated the Prisoner what was the occasion of his coming to this country -- whether he had discovered and acknowledged all that was fit and proper for him to reveal?
-Whether he had any confederates?
-A great number flocked in the Goal when at his Request I prayed with him.
-I left him between 8 and 9."
-Several days later Parkman learned that Governor Jonathan Belcher had "reprieved Hugh Henderson for a month."
+Parkman returned that same evening to the jail: "I interrogated the Prisoner what was the occasion of his coming to this country -- whether he had discovered and acknowledged all